This stamp image was based on a sketch by Captain Harvey Dunn of US troops at the Second Battle of the Marne.

-By early 1917, the Germans had attacked and sank several U.S. ships leading Congress to pass a $250 million arms appropriations bill to ready the nation for war.
+By early 1917, the Germans had attacked and sunk several U.S. ships leading Congress to pass a $250 million arms appropriations bill to ready the nation for war.
 On April 2, 1917, President Wilson appeared before Congress to call for a declaration of war against Germany.
 He believed that unless the U.S. entered the war, Western civilization could be destroyed.
 Referring to it as a “war to end all wars,” he hoped it would result in lasting peace.

 The following January, Wilson addressed Congress again and delivered his now-famous 14 Points speech, outlining America’s war goals.
 This speech marked the first clear intention of any of the warring nations.
 Its goals included self-determination, open agreements, international cooperation, resolving territorial disputes, creating lasting free trade and commerce, outlawing secret treaties, and establishing an independent Poland with sea access.
 It also suggested the creation of a peacemaking organization, which would eventually become the League of Nations.